SpinEch0/PyFive/README.md

 # PyFive

-RISCV emulator in python implementation.
+A very slow RISCV emulator in python implementation.
+It can run xv6-riscv OS.